 Peer reviewers may, in some circumstances, receive payment from the CRG; for example, for undertaking a rapid review or when specialist/expert input is needed.
 This is at the discretion of the CRG, who will fund this payment.

 Certificates are appreciated by some peer reviewers, who are able to use the official recognition of peer review to count towards their continuing professional development (CPD), or continuing professional education (CPE).
 CRGs may wish to generate certificates for each completed peer review report, on an annual basis, or to highlight the contributions of particularly frequent peer reviewers (e.g. the top 5 peer reviewers in a calendar year).
 This is by no means mandatory.

 Other avenues for acknowledging peer reviewer contributions that CRGs should be aware of are Publons and ORCID.
 In both instances the peer reviewer is responsible for registering with the relevant service and creating a profile.
 Peer reviewers can also earn Cochrane Membership through completing peer review tasks.

 Publons is a service that provides credits for peer review in a format that can be used in CVs and funding applications.
 See the Publons website for more information.

-Cochrane peer reviewers can set up an account on Publons and then forward their peer review acknowledgement emails from Archie (received upon submission of a peer review report/completed checklist) to Publons so that their peer review activity can be recorded to their profile.
+Cochrane peer reviewers can set up an account on Publons and then forward their peer review acknowledgement emails from Editorial Manager to Publons so that their peer review activity can be recorded to their profile.